Unsupervised Representation Learning - an Invariant Risk Minimization Perspective: Introduction

 \subsection{Generative Causal Graphs}

-The foundational assumptions underlying this work, and much of the broader IRM literature, are rooted in causality theory \cite{peters2017elements}, specifically a particular family of causal generative processes.
-These processes are typically formalized using ``Structural Causal Models'' (SCMs), which characterize the cause-and-effect relationships among the variables in a system.
-In the IRM setting, prior works commonly assume SCMs that distinguish between ``Fully Informative Invariant Features'' (FIIF) and ``Partially Informative Invariant Features'' (PIIF), as well as between causal and anti-causal label structures.
-A central concept across these variants is the decomposition of the latent space into two components: $Z_e$, the environment-dependent features, and $Z_\mathrm{inv}$, the invariant features that remain stable across environments.\\ In this work, we introduce a new SCM tailored for the unsupervised setting, which we term \emph{Unsupervised SCM}.
+The foundational assumptions underlying this work, and much of the broader IRM literature, are rooted in causality theory \citep{peters2017elements, Schlkopf2021TowardCR}, specifically a particular family of causal generative processes.
+These processes are typically formalized using \emph{Structural Causal Models} (SCMs), which characterize the cause-and-effect relationships among the variables in a system.
+In the IRM setting, prior works commonly assume SCMs that distinguish between ``Fully Informative Invariant Features'' (FIIF) and ``Partially Informative Invariant Features'' (PIIF) \citep{IBN}, as well as between causal and anti-causal label structures.
+A central concept across these variants is the decomposition of the latent space into two components: $Z_e$, the environment-dependent features, and $Z_\mathrm{inv}$, the invariant features that remain stable across environments.

+In this work, we introduce a new SCM tailored for the unsupervised setting, which we term \emph{Unsupervised SCM}.
 This model generalizes previous assumptions, providing a unified framework that encompasses both FIIF and PIIF structures, as well as causal and anti-causal generative mechanisms.
 By doing so, it lays the foundation for unsupervised invariant representation learning under a broader and more flexible generative model.